 The first step to demonstrating care?
 Covey says it’s “declaring your intent,” because your actions “flow from your intent,” so making a declaration against which people can compare your actions is a great way to hardwire accountability into your trust agenda and is “a great practice to ensure no one is second-guessing you or your motive.”
 So it’s wise to get clear on some tangible ways that you will put people first, communicate your intent to deliver on those tangibles, and then take action in alignment with your promises.

-Hearteningly, the more you give and deliver on trust, the more you receive it back; all three experts agree that trust is reciprocal and self-reinforcing.
+What’s heartening is that the more you give and deliver on trust, the more you receive it back.
+All three experts agree that trust is reciprocal and self-reinforcing.
 Covey explains, “right now is a great chance to tell our people and to show our people that we trust them as they’re working from home,” outside the conventional environment and oversight of an office.
 “And when you give trust,” he says, “people receive it and they return it, so we can build it faster in today’s environment if we’re deliberate and explicit about it.”

 Conant builds on this, asserting “it’s hard to expect associates to care about the agenda of the enterprise if, as a leader, you don’t demonstrate you care about their agenda as a human being.”
 He stresses this is particularly true in the long-term: “Over time, you damn well better care about them if you expect them to care about your agenda.”
 Covey adds this is key not only to building trust that endures but also to doing so quickly in crisis: “During hard times, showing that you care, demonstrating empathy, compassion, understanding, connecting with people—that human dimension that honors people—that all builds trust exceptionally fast.”
 Leaders would be wise to seize this unique moment to dispel any doubts about their commitment to people.
 The experts are unanimous: Tell people you care, then show it.
 Repeatedly.